Aim High: Supporting Out-of-School Time Programs Serving Middle School Youth

 The following 10 organizations were awarded grants of $100,000, payable over two years:

-Bookmark this page to check for the 2024 competition, opening in late 2023.
+Or bookmark this page to check for 2025 competition updates, opening in late 2024.

 Aim High is part of the New York Life Foundation's ongoing investment in middle school OST programs to help eighth graders reach ninth grade on time and prepared to succeed in high school.
 Research shows that for disadvantaged students, more learning time in the form of high-quality afterschool, expanded-day, and summer programs leads to greater achievement, better school attendance, and more engaged students.
 To learn more about the New York Life Foundation, or the Aim High grant, visit www.newyorklifefoundation.org, or email us at aimhigh@afterschoolalliance.org.